CAMI-challenge/docker-camibase/README.md

 Interface
 ---------

-1. Three paths are mounted to directories of the host system:
+1. Three paths in the container are mounted to directories of the host system:

 	a) /dckr/mnt/in 	-- mounted as read-only, contains input files to the container

 	b) /dckr/mnt/ref	-- mounted as read-write, contains provided and user-generated reference data

 	c) /dckr/mnt/out	-- mounted as read-write, contains output files from the container

 2. One path contains shell scripts that can be executed (called "tasks"):